defano/wyldcard/README.md

 ## Features

-WyldCard aims to offer a high-fidelity reproduction of Apple's original software rather than a modernization of it.
+WyldCard strives to offer a high-fidelity reproduction of Apple's original HyperCard, not a modernization of it.

 * Cards support foreground and background layers; buttons and fields come in a variety of styles similar to HyperCard's; text fields can hold richly-styled text.
 Multiple stacks can be opened simultaneously in different windows.
 * Paint and draw using all the original paint tools, patterns and image transforms (provided by the [JMonet library](https://www.github.com/defano/jmonet)).
 WyldCard supports full-color graphics and alpha transparency.